TheQooseGoose/TheQooseGoose/README.md

 - (3) 2D Noise, Seed-Based Forest Generator.
 (Randomly populates landscape with clusters of trees and bushes).
 - (4) Seed-Based House Spawner.
 (Places a random number of houses in random locations).
 - (5) Seed-Based Foliage Generator.
 (Places trees, bushes, and rocks in random locations and in a random density).
 - Universal Landscape Material.
-Spawns grass and flower meshes atop itself, no need to manually paint.
+Spawns grass and flower meshes atop itself; no need to manually paint.
 The steeper the slope, the yellower (drier) the terrain.
 - Completed logic for a simple "Capture and Hold" objective.
 - Complex foliage materials.
 Using Runtime Virtual Textures, foliage like grass, bushes, and flowers inherit their colors from the landscape beneath it.
 Sloped, yellow hills will have yellow foliage.

 ### Planned
 - Dynamic landscape generator.
-Rather than importing different heightmap-scans of random fields in rural Canada, dynamically generate the landscape using the seed.
+Rather than importing different heightmap scans of random fields in rural Canada, dynamically generate the landscape using the seed.
 Massive project, but it would make each level more dynamic.
 - Rivers.
 It would be nice to have mission objectives to seize, defend, or demolish bridges.
 - More mission objectives, static or otherwise (Such as "Kill this Officer," "Destroy this Convoy," "Steal this," "Sabotage that," "Destroy these," "Liberate Those.")
 - More house models